Arkansas Alzheimer's Care Facilities

 Sheridan Healthcare And Rehabilitation Center

-Sheridan Healthcare And Rehabilitation Center is an Alzheimer’s care community that offers services in Sheridan, AR and Grant county.
-Sheridan Healthcare And Rehabilitation Center offers 121 secured Alzheimer’s care units.
-Sheridan Healthcare And Rehabilitation Center can be toured at 113 South Briarwood Drive in the 72150 zip code and offers amenities like 24/7 security, regular checkups and personalized care plans.
+Sheridan Healthcare And Rehabilitation Center is a memory care community that offers services in Sheridan, AR and Grant county.
+Sheridan Healthcare And Rehabilitation Center offers 121 secured units.
+Sheridan Healthcare And Rehabilitation Center can be visited at 113 South Briarwood Drive in the 72150 zip code and offers amenities such as a barbershop, dementia-friendly menus and behavior management.

 Shenandoah East